dotnet/docs/docs/core/tutorials/cli-templates-create-item-template.md

 In this part of the tutorial, your template folder is located at _working\content\extensions_.

-Templates are recognized by **dotnet** because they have a special folder and config file that exist at the root of your template folder.
+Templates are recognized by .NET because they have a special folder and config file that exist at the root of your template folder.

 First, create a new subfolder named _.template.config_, and enter it.
 Then, create a new file named _template.json_.
 Your folder structure should look like this: